 They can be taught many different tasks through positive reinforcement and clicker training, just as dogs can.
 One study showed that horses have the ability to communicate their needs to their guardians; these horses learned to communicate whether they wanted a blanket on or off through touching symbols on a board.

-This ancestor was only the size of a Labrador retriever.
+This ancestor was only the size of a Labrador retriever!
 Horses were domesticated around 6000 years ago, estimated from evidence found at archaeological sites.
-They were first domesticated as a food source.

 10. Horses are very social animals

-Since horses are prey species, they find safety in a herd and form strong social relationships with each other.
+Horses find safety in a herd and form strong social relationships with each other.
 They use their senses to recognize familiar horses and spend time with those they have formed friendships with.
-In the wild, one horse will stand guard to keep watch while the other horses in the herd take time to eat, rest and sleep.
+In the herd, one horse will stand guard to keep watch while the other horses in the herd take time to eat, rest and sleep.

 It has been almost a year since the federal Minister of Agriculture was given the mandate to end the live export of horses for slaughter.
 Despite the overwhelming numbers of Canadians who signed the 2021 e-petition during the last session of the government, the election was called before an official response.
 A new petition e-4190 launched on November 9, 2022 is renewing calls for action, and it has already been signed by thousands of Canadians.
 Even if you signed the previous e-petition, you are encouraged to sign this latest version.